USS Torsk

-USS Torsk, hull number SS-423, is a Tench-class submarine built for the United States Navy during World War II.
+USS Torsk (hull number SS-423), is a Tench-class submarine built for the United States Navy during World War II, currently part of the museum ship fleet of Historic Ships in Baltimore.

 Armed with ten torpedo tubes, the Tench-class submarines were incremental developments of the highly-successful Gato-class submarines that formed the backbone of the US Navy's submarine force during the war.
-Torsk was laid down at the Portsmouth Navy Yard in June 1944, was launched in September that year, and commissioned in December.
+Torsk was laid down at the Portsmouth Navy Yard in June 1944, was launched in September that year, and commissioned in mid-December.

 In 1945, Torsk made two war patrols off Japan, sinking one cargo vessel and two coastal defense frigates.
 The latter of these, torpedoed on 14 August 1945, was the last enemy ship sunk by the United States Navy in World War II.
 Throughout the 1950s and 1960s, she operated primarily as a training vessel; she also went on deployments to the Mediterranean Sea and helped to train elements of the Atlantic Fleet in anti-submarine tactics.

-Decommissioned in 1964, she served for another seven years as a training vessel for the Naval Reserve.
+Decommissioned in 1968, she replaced USS Drum at the Washington Naval Yard, where she would serve for another three years training members of the Naval Reserve.
 She was stricken from the Naval Vessel Register in December 1971 and turned over to the state of Maryland for use as a museum ship.
-She is now part of the fleet of Historic Ships in Baltimore.

-Name

-Following US Navy naming practice for submarines up to the 1950s, Torsk was named for a fish: "Torsk" is the common name in the North American fishery for the Cusk, a cod-like fish in the family Lotidae.
-It is also a Scandinavian term for the Atlantic cod.